Diagnosis and staging

 Refer all people with a suspected diagnosis of lung cancer to a member of a lung cancer multidisciplinary team (usually a chest physician).
 [2005]

-The care of all people with a working diagnosis of lung cancer should be discussed at a lung cancer multidisciplinary team meeting.
+Discuss the care of all people with a working diagnosis of lung cancer at a lung cancer multidisciplinary team meeting.
 [2005]

-All cancer units/centres should have one or more trained lung cancer clinical nurse specialists to:
+All cancer units or centres should have 1 or more trained lung cancer clinical nurse specialists to: